jeju5/management/cs/aws/aws_developer.md

   * AWS Config records the state of AWS environment
 * In CloudWatch, you can create a cron event to regularly trigger something like backing up a DB.

+* CloudWatch Alarm
+  * Regular: multiple of 1min
+  * High Resolution: 10sec/30sec
+  * note that this is not metric granularity (different)

 # Other Topics & Tips
 * To allow one AWS account to access and manage resources in another AWS account